Theme

 dimos is a GitHub project presented around a language-driven operating layer for robots and other hardware platforms.

 The repository presents dimos as an operating system layer for controlling robots and hardware through natural-language workflows.
-This page is a starting point, not a recommendation.
-Check the original source before relying on the resource.
+Use this as a first read, not a recommendation.
+Open the original project before trusting details like terms, limits, privacy, cost, setup, or safety.

 What it is